 —Well, at least you’re being up-front about it.

 Iga: Yeah.
-We deliberately placed the worst ending there. (laughs) I wanted players to search and explore for things, and when Maxim tells you he’s dead, for you to think ok, so how do I bring him back?
+We deliberately placed the worst ending there. (laughs) I wanted players to search and explore, and when Maxim tells you he’s dead, for you to think ok, so how do I bring him back?
 The only real clue you have is the memento.
-I know it’s a bit difficult, but that’s how we choose to “hide” it.
+I know it’s a bit difficult, but that’s how we chose to “hide” it.

 —Speaking of hidden things, there’s numerous hidden modes for Harmony of Dissonance.
 Why did you decide to add the Boss Rush mode?

 Takeda: Castlevania, to me, is the kind of game where after you beat it once, after awhile you start to feel like you want to play it again.
 And I also didn’t want to abandon the more casual, pick-up-and-play experience of Castlevania, and Boss Rush mode was my answer.
 Wouldn’t it be great, you know, to have something you could play for a quick 10 or 20 minute session when it pops back into your mind.
 I’m really happy that, as an “action game”-style Castlevania, we were able to add this mode you can play in short bursts.
 And while the map stays the same, I thought it would be cool to have a mode where you explore the map, but in more of an “action style” gameplay, which is why we added Maxim mode.

 —Why did you include Simon Belmont, the protagonist from the Famicom era of Castlevania, for the Boss Rush mode?